wuegaki/wuegaki.github.io/flf.md

 explains the wide range of semantic universals observed in the literature.
-A distinct view is typically favoured in theoretical linguistics, according to which specific grammatical knowledge encoded in our language faculty—which cannot be reduced to functional pressures— plays an important role in the explanation of semantic universals (e.g., Keenan & Stavi, 1986; Chierchia 2013).
+A distinct view is typically favoured in theoretical linguistics, according to which specific grammatical knowledge encoded in our language faculty—which cannot be reduced to functional pressures—plays an important role in the explanation of semantic universals (e.g., Keenan & Stavi, 1986; Chierchia 2013).

 There is a gap in the current research that hinders us from resolving this